top of page

 Currently in the process of completely a mural at Redbrick Co-working hub, Bristol.

-Set Designer with True Concept production company, Bristol, 2017
+Set Fabrication with True Concept production company, Bristol, 2017

 We have worked with many different clients including Hermes, fashion designer brand.
 We designed and created all there shop windows for them around the world in 2016.